srstevenson/dotfiles/README.md

 dotfiles --dotfiles-dir ~/another/path status
 ```

-If manually adding files instead of using the `import` subcommand, files in the
+If manually importing existing dotfiles instead of using the `import`
-dotfiles directory should be added under tag directories named `tag-<name>`.
+subcommand, files should be moved from the home directory into a new or existing
-When linking, `dotfiles` adds a leading dot to the first path segment before
+tag directory named `tag-<name>`, and the leading dot removed.
+When linking,
-symlinking the file to `$HOME`.
-For example,
+`dotfiles` adds a leading dot to the first path segment before symlinking the
-`tag-helix/config/helix/config.toml` will be symlinked to
+file to `$HOME`.
+For example, `tag-helix/config/helix/config.toml` will be
-`~/.config/helix/config.toml`.
+symlinked to `~/.config/helix/config.toml`.